nubank/workspaces/README.md

 be used to call the initial state function of your root.
 If you provide a function, the value returned by it will be the initial state.

+When you use a Fulcro card you will notice it has an extra toolbar, in this toolbar you have two action buttons:

+* `Inspect`: this is an integration with [Fulcro Inspect](https://github.com/fulcrologic/fulcro-inspect), if you have the extension active on Chrome, it will select the application of the card for inspection.
+* `Restart`: this will do a full refresh on app, unmount and mount again

 ### Test cards

 Workspaces has default integration with `cljs.test`, but you have to start the tests